wighawag/blockies-nft/docs/index.md

 function to be called by anyone to approve &#x60;spender&#x60; using a Permit signature

 Params:
+ - `spender`: the actor to approve
  - `deadline`: the deadline for the permit to be used
- - `signature`: permit
- - `signer`: the one giving permission
- - `spender`: the actor to approve